 Being diagnosed with melanoma has been one of the absolute worst seasons of my life so far, and although I know God has a plan for me, it hasn’t lessened the pain that I feel.
 My heart is broken.
 I am having a hard time.
 I have had to process everything at such a rapid pace and I have gone through every stage of grief and loss so quickly that sometimes, I am not able to fully wrap my head around what has occurred in the past month.
 It hurts to have people close to me expect me to be my normal self again.
 I’m not that girl right now, but I’m working on getting back to being her.
 As much as you miss her, I miss her more.
 I know this may sound silly, but it’s true, this is me being open and honest.
 To anyone reading this, I could always use prayers.
 Prayers that I am cancer free and that I never have to deal with cancer again.
 Prayers to have Christ heal my broken heart and to be better and healthy (mentally and physically).

 This was hard to write about.
 Hard to be so open and honest about.
-Please respect me enough to not flood me with questions about my current condition.
-I know that is a major question that you may have while reading this but I am still undergoing many appointments, tests and am still trying to process everything.
+I am still undergoing many appointments, tests and am still trying to process everything.
 I begin treatment soon and that is also very hard to process.
 If you follow me on Instagram (@mikaylastroeder), you will know that I was lucky to receive some good news by God’s grace and as I have said previously, the more I become comfortable with sharing through this blog, the more I will write about my cancer.
-It’s hard to share the medical details.
-I do not necessarily want this blog to be about the medical details.
-I want it to be about melanoma, about how dangerous melanoma and the sun are, and about how I have been dealing with everything emotionally through the help of my support system and the Lord.

 This is my fear in blogging: anyone can read this post and have different opinions on it.
 Some may read this and say: “Why is she blogging about skin cancer?
 It’s just skin cancer.
 Why is she so concerned and writing as if having skin cancer changed her life?”
 Firstly, I wish you would have never read this far and secondly, I want to pray for your ignorant and uneducated mind.
 Cancer is cancer and melanoma can be fatal.
 Until you have been diagnosed with a lethal cancer, you can’t speak on the topic.
 Until you have been diagnosed with cancer at all, you can’t really speak on the topic and pretend that you know what it’s like.
-Finding out that I had melanoma changed my entire life and my perspectives and anyone who reads this has absolutely no right to judge me or my experiences.
+Finding out that I had melanoma changed my entire life and my perspectives.
 What I have learned is to not let anyone minimize my issue.
 Everything is relative.

 To my incredible support system of my parents, my cousin Carla, friends, and family friends who have stuck by my side since the beginning, thank you.
 Thank you for being a light in the darkness.
 Without the love, support, and prayers I have received, I honestly do not know where I would be.
 The title of my blog is a pretty disaster and the reasoning behind the name is that although I have gone through an absolute disaster with my melanoma diagnosis so far, it has been pretty because I have learned so much, I have had my friends really show me they care for me, and have became closer to my God than I could have ever imagined, and that’s really pretty.
 I know this has been a long post, so thank you for reading and if it’s not too much to ask, I could use a prayer.
 I am praying for each and every one of you that have taken the time to read this and praying that you understand the importance of protecting and checking your skin.

-I look forward to posting more on aprettydisaster and hopefully continually sharing good news throughout my treatment and long after that!
+I look forward to posting more on this blog and hopefully continually sharing good news throughout my treatment and long after that!